 Protect yourself from bites by following these general guidelines from the CDC:

-- First and foremost, your best defense is moving forward with a strong offense utilizing “Eliminate’Em Pest Control Services” for safe, effective applications of 100% natural repellents.
+- First and foremost, your best defense is moving forward with a strong offense utilizing a professional mosquito exterminator like Eliminate ’Em Pest Control Services for safe, effective applications of 100% natural repellents.
 Our treatments are effective and affordable.
-Call today and let us keep your family Mosquito and Tick free!
+Call today and let us keep your family mosquito and tick free!

-At Eliminate ‘Em Pest Control, our technicians can eradicate the mosquito population around your home, whether they are manifested in a clogged gutter or the pond next to your house.
+At Eliminate ‘Em Pest Control, our mosquito control technicians can eradicate the mosquito population around your home as a way to manage mosquito control for your yard.
+Whether they are manifested in a clogged gutter or the pond next to your house, mosquito yard treatment is a great way to manage your risk of infection.
 Trust us to protect your family from the dangers posed by deadly mosquito borne illnesses.

 Now, receive Free Tick Elimination Service when you join our Mosquito Elimination Program!